The Module JSP Override sample conveys Liferay’s recommended approach to

 <liferay-util:include page="/login.portal.jsp" servletContext="<%= application %>" />

-For more information on other ways to customize JSPs, see the Customizing JSPs tutorial.
+For more information on using fragment bundles to override application JSPs, see the Overriding App JSPs tutorial.

 There are three different versions of this sample, each built with a different build tool: